 9) if the MCData user wishes to initiate a SDS session for later use with one-to-one MCData communications there are no further checks for the MCData client which shall continue at step 11).
 If, for either the originating user or the terminating user, the <allow-transmit-data> element of an <actions> element is not present in the MCData user profile document or is present with the value "false" (see the MCData user profile document in 3GPP TS 24.484 [12]), the participating MCData function shall determine that the MCData user is not allowed to initiate a SDS session and shall not continue with the rest of the steps;

-10) if the MCData user wishes to initiate a SDS session on an MCData group identity and the <mcdata-allow- short-data-service> element of a <list-service> element is not present in the MCData group document or is present with the value "false" as specified in 3GPP TS 24.481 [11], the MCData client and controlling MCData function shall determine that the MCData user is not allowed to initiate a SDS session on this group identity and shall not continue with the rest of the steps; and
+10) if the MCData user wishes to initiate a SDS session on an MCData group identity and the <mcdata-allow- short-data-service> element of a <list-service> element is not present in the MCData group document or is present with the value "false" as specified in 3GPP TS 24.481 [11], the MCData client and controlling MCData function shall determine that the MCData user is not allowed to initiate a SDS session on this group identity and shall not continue with the rest of the steps;

+11) if the MCData user wishes to initiate an IP Connectivity session with one-to-one MCData communications and the <allow-transmit-data> element of an <actions> element is not present in the MCData user profile document or is present with the value "false" as specified in 3GPP TS 24.484 [12], the MCData client and controlling MCData function shall determine that the MCData user is not allowed to initiate an IP Connectivity session and shall not continue with the rest of the steps; and

-9) the MCData functional entity shall determine that the MCData user is allowed to initiate MCData communications.
+12) the MCData functional entity shall determine that the MCData user is allowed to initiate MCData communications.